philwhiles/frettler/README.md

 frettler.bat guitar horizontal c scale_major

 ```
-The default windows command terminal does not support ANSI colour encoding, so Frettler defaults to use the '--mono' output instead.
+The default windows command terminal does not support ANSI colour encoding, so Frettler defaults to use the `--mono` output instead.
 If you want the colourised output, you will have
 to install an alternative terminal program such as [ConEmu](https://conemu.github.io) or [Cmder](https://cmder.net/).
 If you install an ANSI capable console, edit the build.bat and remove
-the --mono, then rebuild Frettler.
+the `--mono`, then rebuild Frettler.

 ## Demo
 Do read the details below to get an understanding of how to drive Frettler, but perhaps first, after building it, try one of the provided demo scripts ('demo' for linux/macOS, 'demo.bat' for windows).